 In order to achieve and maintain optimal health, one’s diet should be of primary concern.
 People can thrive on a wide variety of diets.
 There are certain principles that can apply to all eating styles that will enhance the overall nutritional state of the body.
 Some of these principles include:

 1) Eat unprocessed (or minimally processed) whole foods that are nutrient dense.

 2) Regularly consume fruits and vegetables you enjoy eating.
 Eat some cooked and some raw.

 3) Eat grains, nuts, seeds, and legumes that have been properly prepared.

 4) Eat a diet with plenty of enzymes.
 Enzymes are easily destroyed by cooking or processing.

 5) Eat some foods that are high in fat-soluble vitamins: A,D,E and K (especially vitamin K2).

-6) Eat plenty of healthy fats.
+6) Eat healthy fats.
 Avoid processed, refined or damaged fats.